 Business Model

-A business model might be necessary for a project proposal or attracting users and subscribers to use a service.
+A business model might be necessary for a project proposal or to attract users and subscribers to use a service.
 A business model in a one-pager might also be used where the business is looking to establish itself as a responsible and trustworthy organization, such as when talking about corporate social responsibility or customer needs.
+Two real-life examples of one-pagers for business models are the Business Model Canvas and the Lean Canvas.

 Strategy